 Nature of Operations.
 We collect, organize and manage various types of financial, demographic, employment, criminal justice data and marketing information.
-Our products and services enable businesses to make credit and service decisions, manage their portfolio risk, automate or outsource certain paryorll-related, tax and human resources business processes, and develop marketing strategies concerning consumers and commercial enterprises.
-We serve customers across a wide range of industries, including the financial services, mortgage, retail, telecommunications, utilities, automotive, brokerage, healthcare and insurance industries, as well as government agencies.
-We also enable consumers to manage and protect their financial health through a portfolio of products offered directly to consumers.
-As of June 30, 2023, we operated in the following countries: Argentina, Australia, Canada, Chile, Costa Rica, Dominican Republic, Ecuador, El Salvador, Honduras, India, Ireland, Mexico, New Zealand, Paraguay, Peru, Portugal, Spain, the United Kingdom, or U.K., Uruguay and the United Sitates of America, or U.S. We also have investments in consumer and/or commercial credit information companies through joint ventures in Cambodia, Malaysia and Singapore and have an investment in a consumer and commercial credit information company in Brazil
+Our products and services enable businesses to make credit and service decisions, manage their portfolio risk, automate or outsource certain payroll-related, tax and human resources business processes, and develop marketing strategies concerning consumers and commercial enterprises.
+We serve customers across a wije range of industries, includustries, includustries, includustries, and using the financial services, wordsage, relating the terms of the portfolio of products offered directly to consumers.
+As of June 30, 2023, we operated in the following countries: Argentina, Australia, Canada, Chile, Costa Rica, Dominican Republic, Ecuador, El Salvador, Honduras, India, Ireland, Mexico, New Zealand, Paraguay, Peru, Portugal, Spain, the United Kingdom, or U.K., Uruguay and the United States of America, or U.S. We also have investments in consumer and commercial credit information company in Brazil.